-Staff are volunteers -some from other churches or our own – who are happy to keep you company, to chat or lend a listening ear.
+LifeSprings Staff are all volunteers -some from other churches or our own – who are happy to keep you company, to chat or lend a listening ear.
 We like to encourage people with learning disabilities to start out on the path to employment by working at our cafe.
 Thanks everyone for your patience and for your continued custom!
 As you know all the tips go to our overseas projects and we are well on the way to funding a clean water well in Peru (see photos).

 LifeSprings cafe and the foyer area help us keep a Christian presence on the High Street and provide information about the wider church community and their activities.
 Ask the staff or pick up leaflets – such as ‘Social Activities or over 50’s’ or similar.
 Because the foyer is accessed directly from the High Street it is ideal for those who need a level walking surface, use walking aids, wheelchairs or prams.

 Don’t forget the Thursday Stay & Play for children- 10-1pm and run by Brionne & Mick.
 Plenty of buggy parking & toddler friendly snacks or light lunches.
 Meet up with your friends!

 The foyer is a light, bright area to sit in with the added advantage of having a bus stop immediately outside.
 LifeSprings Cafe in the foyer area continues this church’s history of being open to serve the people of Tonbridge and visitors for over 250 years – Come and read our history in John Ellis’s ‘Bowing at the Footstool’.
 Serving coffee has been going on for over 50 years – started by ladies carrying hot drinks down the steps to the elderly who were standing in the freezing cold at the bus stop.
 How we have grown from those times!

 -Knit & Nnatter meets here Weds – come along and join them.
 All are welcome – experienced knittters or those wanting to learn a new skill.